f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Task 4:  Setup MAC Masquerade
 =============================

+In Task 4, we will setup MAC masquerading at the traffic-group level, allowing a "floating MAC" to be shared across the traffic-group.

 To optimize the flow of traffic during failover events, you can configure MAC masquerade addresses for any defined traffic groups on the BIG-IP system.
 A MAC masquerade address is a unique, floating MAC address that you create.
 You can assign one MAC masquerade address to each traffic group on a BIG-IP device.

-In this task, we will setup MAC masquerading at the traffic-group level, allowing a "floating MAC" to be shared across the traffic-group.

-In Virtualized environments, there are come configuration caveats to be aware of; please review the **Notes** section in Article `K13502 <https://support.f5.com/csp/article/K13502>`_
+In Virtualized environments, there are some configuration caveats to be aware of; please review the **Notes** section in Article `K13502: Configuring MAC masquerade (11.x - 16.x) <https://support.f5.com/csp/article/K13502>`_

 First, we need to obtain a Unique MAC address to use for our MAC Masquerade.
-We will leverage one of our Virtual Interfaces MACs, and flip the 1st MAC HEX value to "02."
+We will leverage one of our Virtual Interfaces MACs; we'll flip the 1st MAC HEX value to "02."

-1. Navigate to Network --> Interfaces, and copy the 1.1 MAC address to your "copy/paste" machine buffer:
+1.  **Navigate to**: Network > Interfaces, and copy the 1.1 MAC address to your "copy/paste" machine buffer:

      .. image:: ../images/image116.png

-2. Now, navigate to Device Management --> Traffic Groups --> click the traffic-group-1 hyperlink:
+2. Now, **Navigate to**: Device Management > Traffic Groups > click the traffic-group-1 hyperlink:

      .. image:: ../images/image117.png